Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 ## Click Merge
 Click the "Merge" button at the bottom of the page!

 Now you will see a popup that serves to remind you (the user) to make sure you're 100% confident that the data you selected is 100% accurate.
 Remember that all of the data you select will be added to a client in RIPS, and all other RIPS profiles will be archived!!
 So please be as accurate as possible!!
+You don't *always* have to merge data between clients, as sometimes other staff members have already transferred one or more actions between profiles!
+So pay close attention!

+One **important** note: You may also see an error starting with "ERROR: You selected at least 1 <u>**file**</u> that needs to be moved to the target client...".
+This merger program cannot move files from one client to another, so **if you see (and select) a file that needs to be moved from one client record to another, this must be done manually**.
+The merger will not allow you to begin merging until you are confident that the files have been moved already, and you do not select extra files that need to be merged.

-You may also see a **Warning** which shows a list of tables that do not have at least one field selected in each group.
+One more quick note: you may see a **Warning** in the popup, which shows a list of tables that do not have at least one field selected in each group.
 This warning doesn't necessarily require any action, but it gives users another chance to check if the selected data is accurate or if they missed something.
 If the user wants to check everything again, they can just click *Take me back*, and they will return to the page where they can select / de-select client data.
 If the user is 100% sure they're ready to merge the clients, they can click *Merge* and the merge process will begin!

-One more quick note: You may also see an error starting with "ERROR: You selected at least 1 <u>**file**</u> that needs to be moved to the target client...".
-This merger program cannot move files from one client to another, so **if you see (and select) a file that needs to be moved from one client record to another, this must be done manually**.
-The merger will not allow you to begin merging until you are confident that the files have been moved already, and you do not select extra files that need to be merged.

 ## Which Client Gets the New Data?
 This program assumes the first client StARS number (entered into the box "Client StARS #1") is the client with the most accurate information, and therefore this client will receive all new, "Merged" data.